 Making sure that students from other contests have equal access to high-quality resources provided by the is the most challenging part of expanding the competition to multiple campuses.
 As a result of the contest originating from and being based on the UC Berkeley campus, Berkeley students inevitably are more aware of the resources available to them through the contest.
 With opportunities such as networking events, hands-on workshops, attendance at innovation-related events based in the Bay Area, and participation in end of the year events, it is impossible to provide remotely located students the same access that UC Berkeley students have.

 However, Big Ideas has made great efforts to make these resources available to all students.
 All events held on the UC Berkeley campus– Information Sessions, Writing Workshops, Final Round Kickoff Event, and Grand Prize Pitch Day are webcasted live to encourage participation from students at other campuses.
 Recordings of those events are also archived on the Big Ideas website.
 Students are also able to arrange one-on-one consulting opportunities, such as Advising Office Hours, Editing Blitz appointments, and meetings with Practitioners in Residence, over Skype or phone.
-Even pitch-related events, such as the required Category-Specific Poster Sessions, are set up so that students can present through video conference.
-In the past three years, Big Ideas has also flown top-rated teams from the College of William and Mary, MIT, and UC San Diego to attend Grand Prize Pitch Day and vie for the chance to win additional funding by pitching before a panel of judges.
-It constantly seeks ways to better reach out to students on other campuses and support their participation in the contest.
+Even pitch-related events are set up so that students can present through video conference.
+In the past three years, Big Ideas has also flown top-rated teams from other campuses to attend Grand Prize Pitch Day and vie for the chance to win additional funding by pitching before a panel of judges.
+Makerere University teams have participated in pitch events via video conferences and won additional prizes for their projects.

 Big Ideas has learned to be flexible with its services.
 In order to accommodate rigid student schedules and huge time differences, Big Ideas staff will often extend its office hours to cater to the availability of the student.
 Each workshop or event is recorded and made available online after the fact for students to watch on their own time.
 These adjustments have been especially useful for the students located in Uganda, where the time difference can be very difficult to manage.